JanNeuendorf/SVC16/README.md

 git clone https://github.com/JanNeuendorf/SVC16 && python -m http.server -d SVC16/docs
 ```

+To make development and fast iteration easier, you can also compile a native desktop build of the emulator with Odin using the `just build_desktop` command (or compile directly with `odin build source/main_desktop [options...]`).

 ## Contributing

 First of all, if you managed to build a cool game or program for the system, please share it!